MohamedElAmineGherabi/Monitoring-and-Detection-with-Splunk/README.md

-<h1>Monitoring and Detection with Splunk</h1>
+<h1>Monitoring and Detection with Splunk (SIEM)</h1>

 <h2>Project Details</h2>
-Splunk is a powerful tool used by cybersecurity professionals to monitor, search, and analyze machine-generated big data via a web-style interface.
+Splunk (one of the most popular security information and event management (SIEM) platforms in the world) is a powerful tool used by cybersecurity professionals to monitor, search, and analyze machine-generated big data via a web-style interface.
 This lab focuses on understanding how to use Splunk for effective monitoring and detection of potential security threats.<br />
 <br />

 **Tasks Breakdown:**